 3. Counting Specific Words in a Column

 Taking a similar approach, you can also count the number of occurrences of a particular word in a column.
-Likewise, the SUMPRODUCT function can be combined with the formula to count specific words in a cell to count the number of times that word appears in the range.
+Likewise, the SUMPRODUCT function can be combined with the formula to count the number of times that word appears in the range.

 The formula for the F5 cell is the following.